princexoleo/django_tutorial_mozila/README.md

-#  Django Mozila Developer Tutorial
+#  Django Tutorial By Mozila Developer